 - Direct interactions.
 You may give us your personal data by using our live chat, filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-- apply for our services;
+- apply for our Service;

-- create an account on our website;
+- create a User Account on our Website;

-- subscribe to our service or publications;
+- subscribe to our Service or publications;

 - request marketing to be sent to you; or

 - Automated technologies or interactions.
 As you interact with our Website, we will automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.